github/licensed/README.md

 Licensed is in active development and currently used at GitHub.
 See the [open issues](https://github.com/github/licensed/issues) for a list of potential work.

-## Migrating to 2.x
+## Licensed v2

-Licensed 2.x is incompatible with configuration files and cached records from 1.x.
-Migrating to 2.x is easy using the `licensed migrate` command.
+Licensed v2 includes many internal changes intended to make licensed more extensible and easier to update in the future.
+While not too much has changed externally, v2 is incompatible with configuration files and cached records from previous versions.
+Fortunately, migrating is easy using the `licensed migrate` command.

+See [CHANGELOG.md](./CHANGELOG.md) for more details on whats changed.
-See the [migration documentation](./docs/migrating_to_newer_versions.md) for more info, or run `licensed help migrate`.
+See the [migration documentation](./docs/migrating_to_newer_versions.md) for more info on migrating to v2, or run `licensed help migrate`.

 ## Installation